 Validate and Negotiate GIA

 The CAISO and the Participating TO will review the submitted information and data to verify that the Generating Unit’s total generating capability and electrical characteristics are substantially unchanged.
-If the CAISO identifies changes and has any concern as to whether the changes are substantial, the CAISO will perform an assessment under Section 13.4 of this BPM to determine whether the changes are substantial (in which case the owner must go through the interconnection queue), or are not substantial (in which case the parties may proceed directly to the three party GIA.)
+If the CAISO identifies changes and has any concern as to whether the changes are substantial, the CAISO will perform an assessment under Section 13.4 of this BPM to determine whether the changes are substantial (in which case the owner must go through the interconnection queue), or are not substantial (in which case the parties may proceed directly to the three party GIA).

 Multiple Phases of Generating Facilities